gerrited/k3s-argocd/README.md

 | [Terraform](https://argoproj.github.io/) | IaC Tool used to manage Cloudflare DNS and Tunnels |

 ## Infrastructure as Code
 The cloudflare configuration of DNS records and tunnels are made with terraform.
-To make the process even easier, the github action uses the terraform cloud to plan and apply changes.
+To make the process even easier, a github action uses the terraform cloud to plan and apply changes.
 All necessary variables (e.g. tunnel id) are stored as secrets in the terraform cloud project.

 ## How to create the cluster